Unless you thrive on the judgmental stares of others, you probably don’t like to get embarrassed or humiliated.

 Sometimes the embarrassments of years gone by can pop up over and over again, especially when people you know keep bringing the humiliating situation back up.
-If you want to stop reliving the past, or get over the shame, or even overcome what you might consider the unforgivable stuff you may have done, this article is for you.
+If you want to stop reliving the past, get over the shame, or even overcome what you might consider the unforgivable stuff you may have done, this article is for you.

 (Portions of this article have been transcribed from the podcast episode in this post)

-I’m going to share with you the several ways to handle humiliation, and even how to avoid feeling it altogether.
+I’m going to share with you several ways to handle humiliation, and even how to avoid feeling it altogether.
 Humiliation is one of those events in life that when it happens, we just want to curl into a ball and hide from the world.

 But why is that?
 What’s the big deal?

 And, can humiliation exist without anyone else knowing what happened?
 In other words, can we feel humiliation when there’s no one else around?
 Or is it dependent on other people knowing about the situation?

 When someone humiliates you, it’s a feeling you never want to repeat in your life.
 In fact, it might be the very reason you avoid doing things like public speaking, taking charge of a project or a group, or raising your hand when you think you know the answer to a question.
 Whatever it is for you, humiliation trickles from wanting to feel significant but is truly grounded in fear.

 Fear of what exactly?
 Feeling insignificant?
 Feeling judged?

 We’ll go over humiliation and what it takes to, not only learn how to recover from something humiliating but also how to prevent humiliation from occurring in the first place.
 So, whether you trip in front of someone, spill grape juice on your clothes right before an important speech you’re about to give, or you find out someone posted a video of you trying to eat a hamburger while intoxicated, the steps to avoid humiliation will be laid out in this article.